zeuslawyer/react-firebase-starter-with-auth/README.md

 2. each folder is designed to be a module - each folder has an `index.js` file that serves as an entry point to the module by exporting key objects from it.

+3. the firebase API has been given a thin wrapper, and a class.
+Instances of that class are passed as the `firebase` prop through the App using, primarily, the `withFirebase` HOC.

 ### Congigure multiple environments for dev and prod

 - https://www.robinwieruch.de/complete-firebase-authentication-react-tutorial#firebase-in-react-setup